Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 • You can not drive until you are totally off pain medications and the surgeon clears you.
 This can last anywhere from 1 week to a month.

-• Avoid performing motions that require you to push and pull or lifting objects weighing more than 20 to 30 pounds.
+• Avoid performing motions that require you to push and pull or lift objects weighing more than 20 to 30 pounds.
 This should get you out of vacuuming and other household chores for at least 6 weeks!

 • Avoid long periods of inactivity.
 You must frequently change positions to avoid blood clots so you need to avoid sitting and standing in the same place without moving for extended periods.
 Climbing stairs is an excellent activity to get the blood circulating.

-Around the 4 to 6-month mark after surgery, you should be able to resume all your normal physical activities.
+• Around the 4 to 6-month mark after surgery, you should be able to resume all your normal physical activities.
 If you haven’t already started, begin to incorporate some strength training with some light weights using just a few repetitions working your way up to heavier weights and increased repetitions to help boost your strength level.

 Dietary Limitations